 Best Practice Psychometric TestingPsyAsia International is concerned to ensure best practice psychometric testing whenever our psychometric tests are being used.
 We are also concerned about best practice in other forms of workplace assessment and development.
 To this end, we have pleasure in making available the following professional guidelines.
 They are from the British Psychological Society.
 A number of societies in Asia also publish similar guidelines, but they do not make these available electronically.
-View Best Practice Articles
+View Best Practice Guidelines for Psychometrics

-Best Practice Psychometric Testing Articles
+Articles about Best Practice in Psychometric Testing

 From the British Psychological Society’s Psychological Testing Centre: